dojscart/remote-payments-developer-docs/docs-site/docs/survey/result-payment-link.md

 ## Payment Link

 Based on your answers we recommend you to use Payment Link.
-It's a link you can send to your customer, and it will take them to a Dojo Online Checkout page for them to complete the payment.
+It's a link you can send to your customer, and it will take them to a Dojo Prebuilt Checkout Page for them to complete the payment.
 The payment page works across different devices and can be customized.
 With the payment links, you can sell online without a website.
 You could send the payment links after interacting with your customer through chat or email, or any other channel.

 This solution is PCI compliant, you are required to submit [Self-Assessment Questionnaire A](https://www.pcisecuritystandards.org/documents/PCI-DSS-v3_2_1-SAQ-A.pdf).